-Businesses and consultants alike are advised to get up to speed on the changes, which are due to come into effect in April 2020, to ensure they are not in breach of tax legislation.
+Businesses and consultants alike are advised to get up to speed on the changes, which are due to come into effect, to ensure they are not in breach of tax legislation.

 LawBite can help!

-- We can check if your contract is legally sound and fit for purpose.
+- Undertake an IR35 contract review to check if your contract is legally sound and fit for purpose.

-- Advice on typical questions on Consultancy (Freelancer/Contractor) Agreements.
+- Offer advice on typical questions related to Consultancy (Freelancer/Contractor) Agreements.

 Just £149 +vat for contracts up to 20 pages / 3-day turnaround.

-All lawyers are UK qualified, insured, regulated & experienced in small business legal matters.
+All LawBite IR35 contract review lawyers are UK qualified, insured, regulated & experienced in small business legal matters.